Type your search terms and pause for instant results.

 The bronze bell at the Grand Turk HM Prison.
 In the Victorian-era, this bell was rung to announce the times of day.

-all islands and settlements are in the Atlantic Standard Time Zone.
+all islands and settlements are in the same time zone (EST).

 On iOS devices, such as iPhones and iPads, simply search for 'Cockburn Town, Turks and Caicos' in the cities list. iOS does not have 'Providenciales' as an option.

 Mobile devices with cellular connectivity can obtain the time and time zone from the network, but this is not recommended.
 This is because local mobile networks often broadcast the incorrect time, typically being 1 hour offset.

 The 2017 New Year's Eve fireworks over Grace Bay.